-Social initiatives (including public health and sport)
+- Social initiatives (limited to sport, public health and gender)

-All funding applications are made using standard documents and are assessed by a standard appraisal procedure, helping to ensure consistency and equity in Council funding decisions.
+All funding applications are made using standard on-line documents and are assessed by a standard appraisal procedure, helping to ensure consistency and equity in Council funding decisions.

 Applicants should note that the AIC unconditionally reserves the right to cancel a funding round, or to award no grant funding after the consideration of applications received in a funding round.